Lyneham

 Lyneham lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Lyneham statistical area (Lv2) is estimated at around 6,635 as of Nov 2025.
-This reflects an increase of 932 people since the 2021 Census, which reported a population of 5,703 people.
-The change is inferred from the resident population of 5,875 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 454 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,210 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Lyneham's 16.3% growth since the 2021 census exceeded the state (6.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Lyneham's population is estimated at around 6,712 as of Feb 2026.
+This reflects an increase of 1,009 people (17.7%) since the 2021 Census, which reported a population of 5,703 people.
+The change is inferred from the resident population of 5,875 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 491 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,224 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Lyneham's 17.7% growth since the 2021 census exceeded the state (6.7%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Looking at population projections moving forward, a significant increase in the top quartile of national statistical areas is forecast for Lyneham (SA2), with an expected growth of 2,513 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.4% over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Looking at population projections moving forward, a significant population increase in the top quartile of Australian statistical areas is forecast, with the suburb expected to grow by 2,513 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.0% in total over the 17 years.

 Frequently Asked Questions - Population